 Jaw pain is more than just an annoyance.
 It can interfere with speaking, eating, and even sleeping.
 Often, this pain stems from issues with the temporomandibular joint (TMJ), which connects your jawbone to your skull.
 When this joint becomes inflamed or misaligned, the result is temporomandibular joint disorder.
 Understanding the common causes of TMJ could help reduce symptoms and prevent jaw pain.

-What is the TMJ and Why It Matters
+What is the TMJ and Why Does It Matter?

 The TMJ is a hinge-like joint located on both sides of your head, just in front of your ears.
-It enables your jaw to move smoothly up and down and side to side.
-This joint is unique because it combines both hinge and sliding motions, making it one of the most complex joints in the body.
-When it’s working properly, you probably don’t notice it.
-But when something goes wrong, it can cause significant pain and restrict basic movements like chewing or talking.
+It helps your jaw move smoothly up and down and side to side.
+This joint is unique because it combines both hinge and sliding motions.

 Several factors can lead to TMJ dysfunction.
 One major cause is jaw misalignment, where the upper and lower teeth don’t come together correctly.
 This uneven contact can place stress on the joint, leading to inflammation and discomfort.
 Another major contributor is bruxism, or chronic teeth grinding and clenching.
-This is often a subconscious habit, especially during sleep, that wears down the cartilage in the joint and strains the surrounding muscles.
+This is often a subconscious habit during sleep that wears down the cartilage in the joint and strains the surrounding muscles.

 Everyday Habits That Can Make TMJ Worse